kubernetes-sigs/kube-scheduler-simulator/README.md

 ![configure scheduler](simulator/docs/images/schedulerconfiguration.png)

-Export/Import features allow you to save and load the resources in the simulator via yaml files.
+Also, you can take a snapshot of the resources so that you can share the situation or load them later.

 ![snapshot button](simulator/docs/images/webUI-snapshot.png)